How to buy an S&P 500 index fund

 The best brokers offer thousands of ETFs and mutual funds without a trading fee.
 Here is Bankrate’s list of best brokers for beginners.

 3. Determine how much you can afford to invest

 You don’t have to be wealthy to begin investing, but you should have a plan.
 And that plan begins with figuring out how much you’re able to invest.
 You’ll want to add money regularly to the account, and should plan to hold it there for at least three to five years to allow the market enough time to rise and recover from any major downturns.

 The less you’re able to invest, the more important it is to find a broker that offers you low fees, because that’s money that could otherwise go into your investments.

 Once you’ve figured out how much you can invest, move that money to your brokerage account.
 Then set up your account to regularly transfer a desired amount each week or month from your bank.
 Or you can set up your 401(k) account to move money from each paycheck.

 Once you know the S&P index fund you want to buy and how much you’re able to invest, go to your broker’s website and set up the trade.

-Buying an S&P 500 index fund can be one of the smartest decisions you can make, and that’s one reason that a legend such as Warren Buffett has recommended it to investors.
-It’s actually easy to find a low-cost fund and set up a brokerage account, even if you only have basic knowledge of what you need to do.
+Buying an S&P 500 index fund can be a wise decision for your portfolio, and that’s one reason that Warren Buffett has consistently recommended it to investors.
+It’s actually easy to find a low-cost fund and set up a brokerage account, even if you only have basic knowledge of what to do.
 Then you’ll be able to enjoy the solid performance of the S&P 500 over time.